Corey-M/NAudio.Lame/README.md

 ## Relase Notes

+### Version 1.1.0

+Released to NuGet 25-Dec-2019.

+New Features:

+* Is now a fully .NET Standard 2.0 build.
+Still only runs on Windows with native DLLs.
+* Uses Fody to initialize library, removing .NET Framework dependence or manual initialization.

 ### Version 1.1.0-pre3

 Replaced static constructor initialization with `ModuleInit.Fody` module initializer to properly initialize the Resource Assembly Loader.